 Because of the time available, Band of Brothers can develop the characters with much more depth than the other films.
 The series covers a time span of two years, with highs and lows in the Allied war efforts, with victories and retreats, with summer lulls and fierce winter battles.
 What I especially liked about Band of Brothers is that it takes the time to depict some battles in such a detail that one learns about the strategy and the tactics used.
 Very useful for some of us!

 If I had to pick one of the above, I would not hesitate to choose Band of Brothers over the other two.
-If you have already seen all of the above, I would recommend some alternative history with Inglourious Basterds.
+If you have already seen all of the above, I recommend some alternative history with Inglourious Basterds.